ManuelWendl/OG-MARL/README.md

 python odmar.py
 ```
 This will start either a single seed training or a multi-seed training session, depending on the configuration in the script.

+## Configuration
+The parameters for ODMAR are configured in the beginning of the `odmar.py` file.
+You can adjust the following parameters by replacing the default values by the values given in the configs directory: `configs/`.
+This will reproduce the different results shown in the paper.